94aharris/BrainExt/Azure/Azure Security/AzureSecurityChallenge.md

   - Dynamic can be blown away and re-deployed
   - Static needs to be persisted (Key Vault, User Data, etc.)

-## Outline

-- Intro
-  - Preparing for Secure Application Deployments
-    - project and work item planning, and project configuration
-    - Centralized security services in Azure
-  - Security CI/CD Pipelines
-        variables, builds, and releases
-  - Securing Application Infrastructure
-    - scripts ARM templates, resource configs
-  - Securing Application Code
-    - secure coding practices

 ## Competition Overview

 - This will be a pre-done app and you need to secure it
+- Imagine you are a team taking over an app built by a previous team
 - Extra points for complaining about how the previous team left the app ;-)

 ## Intro

 Testing is the most imporant things you can integrate with your CI/CD pipelines

-Things are never so bad that they can't get worse | Your app is never so good that it can't get better
+> Things are never so bad that they can't get worse.
+Corralary: Your app is never so good that it can't get better

 Zero Trust == don't trust something just because it's on your network

 DevOps is more work intensive up front, but don't let it cause analysis paralysis (Bias for Action)

-## Preparing for Secure Application Deployments

-### Cybersec *generally*
+## Cybersec *generally*

 - Assume breach
 - zero truse